geeknik/glitch-gremlin-ai/DESIGN.md

 11. Roadmap and Milestones
 	1. Phase 1: Token Launch
-	•	Launch $GLITCH as an SPL token on Solana Mainnet.
+	•	Launch $GREMLINAI as an SPL token on Solana Mainnet.
 	•	Create basic liquidity pools on Raydium, Orca, or other DEXs.
 	•	Register token metadata for wallet display.
 	2. Phase 2: GlitchGremlinProgram